Bibi210/C-Homemade-Compiler/README.md

 - Asm Cleanup of deadcode

 ## Todo List
 Objective is to finish, test and debug most of those.
+(If i can)
 #### Expr :
 - [X] Values
 - [X] Call